jamesvidler/frontend-challenge/README.md

 - Must call the sample [API](https://comments-api.azurewebsites.net/swagger/).

 ## Submission
 Submit your work using a public GitHub repo with an appropriate README.MD file to run your project.
 E-mail the repo URL to your contact at Agility.
+If you deployed your web app, make sure you include the URL where it can be viewed.

 ## Evaluation
 You will be evaluated on the following: